madhuri-shivhsharan/Hospital-Emergency-Room-Dashboard/README.md

 # Hospital-Emergency-Room-Dashboard
 This project is an interactive Excel dashboard for a hospital emergency room.
 It helps to analyze patient data, waiting time, and hospital performance in a simple and visual way.
 <img src="Hospital Emergency Room Dashboard.jpg" width="800">
-🎯  **Project Objective**
-Track total number of patients.
-Monitor average waiting time.
-Analyze patient satisfaction.
-Understand admission and referral data.
-🛠  **Tools Used**
-Microsoft Excel,Pivot Tables,Charts,Data Cleaning
-📷 # Detailed Analysis
-📈 Daily Average Wait Time
-Shows daily waiting time of patients.
-Helps identify busy days.
-👥 Daily Number of Patients
-Shows number of patients visiting each day.
-⭐ Patient Satisfaction Trend
-Shows daily patient satisfaction score.
-📊 Patient Status (On Time vs Delay)
-Shows how many patients were treated on time and delayed.
-👨‍⚕️ Gender Distribution
-Shows number of male and female patients.
-🏥 Admission Status
-Admitted: 55%
-Not Admitted: 45%
-👶👵 Patients by Age Group
-Highest patients in age group 10–19 and 40–49.
-🏨 Department Referral
-Most patients referred to:
-General
-Orthopedics
-💡 ## Key Insights
-Majority patients are admitted
-Some patients face delays.
-Certain age groups visit more frequently.
-Few departments handle most of the cases.
+## 🎯 Project Objectives

+- Track total number of patients
+- Monitor average waiting time
+- Analyze patient satisfaction
+- Understand admission and referral data

+---

+## 🛠 Tools Used

+- Microsoft Excel
+- Pivot Tables
+- Charts
+- Data Cleaning

+---

+## 📷 Detailed Analysis

+### 📈 Daily Average Wait Time
+- Shows daily waiting time of patients
+- Helps identify busy days

+---

+### 👥 Daily Number of Patients
+- Shows number of patients visiting each day

+---

+### ⭐ Patient Satisfaction Trend
+- Shows daily patient satisfaction score

+---

+### 📊 Patient Status (On Time vs Delay)
+- Shows how many patients were treated on time and delayed

+---

+### 👨‍⚕️ Gender Distribution
+- Shows number of male and female patients

+---

+### 👶👵 Patients by Age Group
+- Highest patients in age group **10–19** and **40–49**

+---

+### 🏨 Department Referral
+- Most patients referred to:
+  - General
+  - Orthopedics

+---

+## 💡 Key Insights

+- Majority of patients are admitted
+- Some patients face delays
+- Certain age groups visit more frequently
+- Few departments handle most of the cases